zhongyuanzhao/zhongyuanzhao.github.io/_posts/2023-02-13-discuss-barefoot-shoes-with-chatgpt.md

   - AI
 ---

-I recently interviewed ChatGPT ([Jan 30 Version](https://help.openai.com/en/articles/6825453-chatgpt-release-notes)) on [barefoot shoes](https://www.google.com/search?q=barefoot+shoes&tbm=isch).
-The conversation is posted here, along with my comments on the flaws in its answers (with minor edits on format and subtitles).
-The title of this post, as you may have guessed, is 'mostly' written by ChatGPT.
-ChatGPT has no problem with my grammatical errors, it remembers the context of the conversation, and has fairly broad knowledge on the topic.
-However, ChatGPT's answers are not perfect due to overly relying on manufacturers' words and the lack of understanding and insights.
-It also missed one topic we discussed when asked to summarize our conversation.

-Would you consider this kind of conversation a new form of search?
+Curious about how reliable [ChatGPT](https://help.openai.com/en/articles/6825453-chatgpt-release-notes) is when it comes to a hype topic?
+I just tested it by performing a "dialogue-based search" on [barefoot shoes](https://www.google.com/search?q=barefoot+shoes&tbm=isch).

+Barefoot shoes are all the rage these days, but do they really live up to the hype?
+In this post, you'll find a conversation on the topic, along with my thoughts on the answers provided by ChatGPT.
+While ChatGPT certainly has a good grasp of barefoot shoes, there were instances where its answers relied too heavily on manufacturers' marketing materials and lacked in-depth understanding and insights.
+Despite this, ChatGPT's language ability is impressive, as it was able to understand my intention even when my English was broken.
+However, there was still one topic that was missed when ChatGPT was asked to summarize our conversation.
+So, without further ado, let's jump into the transcripts and take a closer look at the pros and cons of barefoot shoes.

 ## Summary (by ChatGPT)